g-milligan/reactproject/README.md

-# React Redux project
+# React project

-The purpose of this project is to demonstrate concepts related to React / Redux
+The purpose of this project is to demonstrate concepts related to React

 ## Topics